krikamol/group/apply.md

 permalink: /apply/
 ---

-You are thinking of applying for one of the available positions in our group.
+You are thinking of applying for one of the undergrad/master/PhD internship, PhD, or postdoc positions in our group.